This post may contain affiliate links. Please see my disclosure policy for details.

 I’ll list out some of my favourite FREE activities in Singapore below;

-The Tiger Balm Gardens: these gardens are actually called Haw Par Villa and is an unique place to visit.
+The Tiger Balm Gardens: these gardens are actually called Haw Par Villa and are a unique place to visit.
 You can also enter their 7 gates oh hell!
 Intrigued?
 Read my guide here.

 Super Trees in Gardens by the bay: Did you know that the Gardens by the Bay in Singapore is FREE?
 You can visit the supertrees and even watch the performance at night time.

 Marina Bay Sands Marina: I loved this area.
 You can see the Merlion, enter the Marina Bay Mall and watch a sound and light show in the evening time

 Sentosa Island: Although you pay for the train, you can walk the kilometre over to Sentosa for FREE!
 Once you’re here there are lots of free activities like bird shows, free buggy tours and also you can hike to the southernmost point in Asia too.